Tides and the Rule of Twelves

 I then plotted the rule of twelves prediction on top of this tide shape.
 You’ll notice a fairly decent difference but not that much that discounts the rule of twelves.

 Now in addition – note that the blue area rise and fall of the tide is as predicted and not actual.
 However, since tide data is so well known, you are well served by assuming the predicted tide will be very close to the actual.
 More on that in a minute.

 More on the Rule of Twelves

-We invented this plug-in to allow you to determine tide height when you know the highs and lows and the times using the rule of twelve.
-Note that the rule of twelves assumes a di-urnal tide system where there are two highs and lows each day of similar height.
+We invented the Rule of Twelves calculator to allow you to determine tide height when you know the highs and lows and the times using the rule of twelve.
+Note that the rule of twelves assumes a diurnal tide system where there are two highs and lows each day of similar height.

 There are many tidal apps out there and most navigation apps have tides embedded into them.

 In addition – most tide Apps DO NOT need a connection to the internet after it is initially downloaded.
 The data is stored on your device.
 How is this so?
 Tides are wonderfully predictable and we have got them so figured out that the accuracy is usually within a few inches at any time.
 This is because for hundreds of years now we (humankind) have been measuring the height of the tide at points all over the world and comparing those measurements to the positions of the Sun and the Moon.
 Since the Sun and Moon exactly repeat their combined cycle every 19 years, the tides repeat themselves to the exact heights and cycles every 19 years.
 It took a lot of work from a lot of people BUT now we have it.
 Tide prediction is accurate and the data is at your fingertips 24/7.